royandugu/BIL-Mobile-Version/README.md

 ## Project moving to-dos

+1. Animate the player
-1. Fix all the layering
+2. Fix all the layering
-2. Bring in the player and check kasari yo animation loop stop garne
+3. Bring in the player and check kasari yo animation loop stop garne
-3. Assign the function at the end of the animation <reference old project>
+4. Assign the function at the end of the animation <reference old project>
-4. Once touch screen works move the Input.GetMouseButton to touch
+5. Once touch screen works move the Input.GetMouseButton to touch